mattmotoki/decision-matrix/README.md

-# Decision Matrix Task Prioritizer
+# Dotable

-A tool that simplifies task planning by breaking it into two intuitive steps:
+A task prioritizer tool that simplifies task planning by breaking it into two intuitive steps:

 1. **Low-level thinking**: Score individual tasks across different dimensions like urgency and difficulty
 2. **High-level thinking**: Set dimension weights once to reflect your overall priorities

 This separation helps you make better decisions by focusing on one thing at a time - first the details of each task, then your general priorities.

+Tasks are arranged in a matrix and ranked by the total score.

 ## Getting Started